transdigiware/blockchain/howto/ibp-v2-faq.md

 {: faq}

 Yes, if you have the endorsement policy set to “ANY”.
 However, you do have the opportunity to bind the policy directly to an organization's peers.
 The service discovery information provided by the peer supplies two pieces of information, `Layouts` and `EndorsersByGroup`.
 With these two pieces of data, the SDK has the ability to send requests to peers in different organizations that meet the endorsement policy requirements.
 The node.js SDK provides default code that uses the `Layouts` and `EndoresersByGroup` and sends the requests to the appropriate peers to meet the endorsement policy requirements.
 This existing logic can be customized to meet the business needs.

+## What is the recommended way to manage private keys?
+{: #ibp-v2-faq-hsm}
+{: faq}

+Because private keys are not stored by the platform, users are responsible for downloading and securing their private key.
+Therefore, when a higher level of security is required for private keys, an HSM is recommended.
+An HSM is a hardware appliance that performs cryptographic operations and provides the capability to ensure that the cryptographic keys never leave the HSM.
+Hyperledger Fabric supports HSM devices that implement the PKCS #11 standard.
+PKCS #11 is a cryptographic standard for secure operations, generation, and storage of keys.
+See [Configuring a node to use a Hardware Security Module (HSM)](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm) to learn more.

 ## Do ordering service Raft nodes use Transport Layer Security (TLS) for communication?
 {: #ibp-v2-faq-raft-tls}